Yohanes Eko RIYANTO

 School of Social Sciences, College of Humanities, Arts, & Social Sciences

 Office: 6790 6271 / 6592 1578

-Yohanes Eko RIYANTO is an Associate Professor of Economics at Nanyang Technological University (NTU).
-He obtained his PhD in Economics from Katholieke Universiteit Leuven (Belgium).
-Prior to joining NTU, he had worked at various universities in Singapore, the Netherlands and Belgium.
+Yohanes Eko RIYANTO is Associate Professor of Economics at Nanyang Technological University (NTU).
+He obtained his Ph.D. in Economics from Katholieke Universiteit Leuven (Belgium).
+Before joining NTU, he had worked at various universities in Singapore, the Netherlands, and Belgium.
 His current research is in the areas of Experimental and Behavioral Economics, and Applied Microeconomics.
-He is currently working on various topics investigating the economics of charitable giving using laboratory controlled and field experiments, social preferences, mechanisms to enhance cooperation and coordination in social dilemma settings, experimental asset markets, and many others.
-He has published in various journals such as Review of Economic and Statistics, Experimental Economics, Journal of Economic Behavior and Organization, Theory and Decision, and many others.
-His work has also been covered by the popular press such as the Economist, the Wall Street journal, Financial Times, the New Statesman, and others.
+He is currently working on various topics investigating the role of behavioral nudges in changing behaviors, the role of market institutions, e.g., the rules and procedures governing the market for the efficient allocation of scarce resources, social preferences, mechanisms to enhance cooperation and coordination in social dilemma settings, experimental asset markets and behavioral finance.
+He has published in various leading journals such as the Journal of Finance, the Review of Economic and Statistics, the International Economic Review, Experimental Economics, and Journal of Economic Behavior and Organization, and many others.
+His work has also received coverage from the popular press such as the Economist, the Wall Street Journal, Financial Times, and the New Statesman.
+He is also Associate Editor of Journal of Economic Behavior and Organization.
 He teaches Behavioral Economics and Microeconomics courses at both undergraduate and graduate level at Nanyang Technological University.

 Experimental and Behavioral Economics; Applied Microeconomics